causiq/logary/README.md

 The above is useless without a nice way to report the values.
 Create an in-app dashboard that can be used to access the histograms, guages and timers.

-Let's just use the Apache 2.0 licensed [Metrics.Net](https://github.com/haf/Metrics.NET.FlotVisualization) dashboard, and make sure we can report same data:
+Let's just use the Apache 2.0 licensed [Metrics.Net](https://github.com/haf/Metrics.NET.FlotVisualization) dashboard.

+[Extend with JsonDiffPatch](https://github.com/benjamine/JsonDiffPatch) to avoid sending full state every time.

+Instead of polling, open a Server-Sent Event socket and get all patches from there, continuously applying it to the in-memory rep.

+Make sure we can report same data:

 ```
 {